Ash-Jo/Trio-Calc/README.md

 Getting into the habit of coding by making a Calculator with a GUI :)

 To Do before start:
-  1. Download Visual Studio Code (i'll add extensions later)
+  1. Download Visual Studio Code (I'll add a list of extensions later)
   2. Download GitBash
   3. Make a GitHub account